School Curriculum - Religion, Philosophy and Ethics

 Finally, pupils are introduced to a number of philosophical problems, particularly the existence of God.

-There are three units to study for this GCSE.
+There are three components to study for this GCSE.

 Theme 1 – Relationships